BelkacemYerfa/blk/README.md

 # blk — A Minimalist Dynamic Systems Language

-`blk` is a dynamically typed, interpreted language focused on simplicity, expression-oriented design, and minimal syntax.
-Inspired by Jai, Zig, Odin, and C — but reimagined with flexible semantics and runtime evaluation at its core.
-Designed for quick scripting, tooling, and prototyping with low ceremony and high expressiveness.
+`blk` is a statically typed, compiled language focused on simplicity, expression-oriented design, and minimal syntax.
+Inspired by Jai, Zig, Odin, and C. Designed for learning more about compilers.

 ---